chrissyFraser/vander-weele-farms-llc/README.md

 # Module3 Project Gamma
+# Group LegWalkers
-# LegWalkers VanderWeele Farms LLC website
+# Project VanderWeele Farms LLC website
-- Joshoua LaForest
+- Joshua LaForest
 - Megan Ehrlich
 - Chrissy Fraser
-- Steve Svirko
+- Not-Steve Svirko
 - Marble - Scott Nideffer

 Our new website for VanderWeele Farms, to improve customer and staff experience by allowing them to handle these orders through a website catered to their needs.